bhisaac/5eFP/5eFP-SRD.md

 # Round Down

-Certain features and effects in the game allow you to divide a number by half or more.
+Some game features ask you to divide a number by half or more.
 Whenever you divide a number, round down if you end up with a fraction, even if the fraction is one-half or greater.

 # Character Creation